My Car Accident Was Caused By A Reckless Driver. Now What?

 - Distracted driving: In today’s technological world, drivers can be distracted by a large number of things from cell phones to their child’s tablet in the backseat.
 Distracted driving is dangerous to others because it takes the driver’s attention away from driving.
 The most common distractions are cell phone use, playing with in-car controls and touchscreens, eating or drinking, site seeing or looking for directions, and looking at other crashes.

-Some examples of reckless driving are:
+Examples of reckless driving

 - Aggressive driving (e.g., tailgating, cutting off another car, weaving in and out of traffic, slamming your brakes for no reason).